-I employ methods from empirical IO, analytical models, operations, and statistics to address problems of interest.
+I employ methods from structural modeling, analytical modeling, machine learning, and operations research, to address problems of interest.
 My research has been published at Marketing Science and the Proceedings of Machine Learning Research.

 PhD in Quantitative Marketing, 2026 (Expected)